GJNorman/disPicable-Mpdasmasm/README.md

 # disPicable-Mpdasmasm
 A disassembler / Assembler for Pic18 microcontrollers

+The name is light-hearted; 'disPicable' meaning its a disassembler for PIC MCUs, 'Mpdasmasm' meaning Microchip Disassembler-Assembler

 The main issue with the MPLAB diassembler, and other projects, is that they do not produce usable code.
 This is due to a number of reasons
   - Hard coded addresses for branching instructions